 Understanding Your Child’s Reality

-According to Dr Leman, Reality Discipline has an “eye of the beholder” element.
+According to Leman, reality discipline has an “eye of the beholder” element.
 One of your major goals in using this type of discipline is to help your child think and learn.
 In order to be successful, you have to understand what reality is for your child.
 It is what your child thinks that counts.
-Your child’s reality includes extra-curricular activities, favorite television shows, privileges like staying up late, etc. Your child’s perception of what is happening is the reality you must deal with.
+Your child’s reality includes extracurricular activities, favorite television shows, privileges like staying up late, etc. Your child’s perception of what is happening is the reality you must deal with.

-What sets Reality Discipline apart?
+What Sets Reality Discipline Apart?

-“Parents should never seek to punish, but to discipline, train and teach,” said Dr. Leman.
+“Parents should never seek to punish, but to discipline, train and teach,” Leman said.
 “If ‘punishment,’ pain or some kind of consequence is involved, the parent is not doing it or causing it – reality is.
 This directly connects to the six rules and learning how the real world works.
-If your child is refusing to get up and go to school stop being the human alarm clock and let them face the consequences of being late to school.
-Reality discipline helps parents avoid inconsistent wondering between authoritarianism and permissiveness.
-It is the best system for teaching accountability and responsibility in a way that it will stick and it is your best bet for avoiding what I call the Super Parent Syndrome.”
+If your child is refusing to get up and go to school, stop being the human alarm clock and let them face the consequences of being late to school.
+Reality discipline helps parents avoid inconsistent wandering between authoritarianism and permissiveness.
+It is the best system for teaching accountability and responsibility in a way that it will stick and it is your best bet for avoiding what I call the ‘Super Parent Syndrome.’”

 Avoid the Super Parent Syndrome

-Even when parents are using the reality discipline concept, it is possible to fall into the trap of being a “super parent.”
+Even when parents are using the reality discipline concept, it is possible to fall into the trap of being a “super-parent.”

-- I own my children – Reality discipline reminds parents that the goal is not to own or keep children, it is to help them learn to be responsible and accountable persons in their own right.
+I own my children – Reality discipline reminds parents that the goal is not to own or keep children, it is to help them learn to be responsible and accountable persons in their own right.

-- I am judge and jury – Although we have authority over our children, we should always use it with tender, loving fairness.
+I am judge and jury – Although we have authority over our children, we should always use it with tender, loving fairness.

-- My children can’t fail – Children should fail on occasion because failure is good for them.
+My children can’t fail – Children should fail on occasion because failure is good for them.
 Home should be a place where children can learn more about themselves.
 It should be a place where children can make mistakes as they try out things they have decided on their own.
 Parents should not interpret their child’s failures as a direct reflection on them.

 What Reality Disciplinarians Do

-Your mission, should you choose to accept it as reality disciplinarian includes:
+Your mission, should you choose to accept it as reality disciplinarian, includes:

-- Being consistent, decisive and respectful of your children as persons.
+Being consistent, decisive and respectful of your children as persons.

-- Using guidance rather than force, but being action oriented and not satisfied to just use words.
+Using guidance rather than force, but being action-oriented and not satisfied to just use words.

-- Holding your children accountable for their actions whatever those actions are and to help your children learn from experience.
+Holding your children accountable for their actions, whatever those actions are, and to help your children learn from experience.

 There are no 100 percent guarantees when it comes to any single style of parenting.
 Every child has his/her unique personality and needs.
 The foundations for reality discipline are based on really knowing and understanding your child.

 Nine Ways to be Your Child’s Best Friend

-- Use action-oriented methods whenever possible
+3. Use action-oriented methods whenever possible.

-- Always try to be consistent
+4. Always try to be consistent.

-- Emphasize the need for order
+5. Emphasize the need for order.